 Where to buy Menstrual Cups?

 You can get menstrual cups from marts everywhere such as Walmart, Walgreens, Amazon, K Mart, Target etc and from many niche websites all over the internet.
-Make sure you get a good medical grade silicon material such as Lazy Monk Menstrual Cup.
+Walmart menstrual cups sell well because of Walmart’s numerous locations in the United States.
+You can get any brands as long as it is made of medical-grade silicon material such as Lazy Monk Menstrual Cup.